minimo-io/minimo-11ty/README.md

 # ToDo

+-   Add micro-apps like the Nostr Followback at /work and homepage (also Diccionario del Lunfardo)
 -   Nice way to show shortcuts, https://app.routickr.com/habits (keyboard bottom right)
 -   Self-host, minimized js deps + make all styles inline like https://www.mattknight.io/blog/migrating-from-nextjs-to-eleventy.
 -   Nice 4 images metro showcase! or a hero with more visual impact for the first (featured) work.